 One of the most important rules regarding sex and sexual activity is consent.
 More specifically, people must be of a certain age to provide valid consent for sexual activity.

 People of varying ages may provide valid consent to sexual activity under the right circumstances.
 The age of 16 is often referred to as “the age of consent,” but younger people can also provide valid consent.
 Romeo and Juliet laws cover consensual sex between someone younger than 16 with a partner less than 4 years older.
 If you are charged with a sexual offense because the alleged victim was too young to consent, you might face serious criminal penalties, including possible incarceration and registration as a sex offender.
 An attorney can help you review your case and determine the best defense strategies to help you.

 Even if a young person provides explicit consent before engaging in sexual activity, that consent is invalid if the person is too young.
-Our Philadelphia sex crimes defense lawyers can help you defend yourself against these charges.
+Our Philadelphia sexual assault defense lawyers can help you defend yourself against these charges.
 For a free case review, call The Law Offices of Lloyd Long at (215) 302-0171.

 What is the Age of Consent in Pennsylvania?

 The age of consent is widely regarded as the age at which a person can legally consent to sex and sexual activities.
 In Pennsylvania, the age of consent is generally considered to be 16 years old.
 However, people younger than 16 can also give valid consent, depending on the age of their partner.
 If your partner was too young to provide legally valid consent, you might face criminal charges for certain sexual offenses.

 Consent from People Younger Than 13